videocoin/vivid-open/README.md

 ```
 docker-compose down -v
 ```
-**Note: If you are going run the video-nft-devnetwork again (docker-compose up), flush your browser cache to remove the stale authentication tokens of of nft-app from the previous session.**
+**Note: If you are going run the video-nft-devnetwork again after shutting down, flush your browser cache to remove the stale authentication tokens of of nft-app from the previous session.**

 ### Check integrity and DRM